Schnittcher/IPS-Shelly/Gen3ShellyI4/README_en.md

    Field        | Description
    ------------ | -------------
-   MQTT Topic   | The Topic (shellyplusi4-deviceid) of the Shelly Plus i4 is entered here.
+   MQTT Topic   | The Topic (shellyi4g3-deviceid) of the Shelly Gen3 I4/I4DC is entered here.

 ## 2. Functions